 - developing a demonstration project and associated educational materials for an existing educational program; or

-- designing and carrying-out some other creative science outreach project.
+- designing and carrying-out a creative science outreach project.

 Successful applicants tend to establish a relationship with an organization or institution (i.e. a school, museum, park/forest, or an existing educational program) as they develop their outreach project proposal.
 It is essential that applicants identify an "educational outreach advisor" representing this organization or program who will provide an initial letter of support that indicates their willingness to cooperate with the applicant's proposal and help in evaluating the project during the fellowship period.

-A candidate must be a graduate student at The University of Arizona pursuing a STEM degree in a space science/engineering-related discipline (that is, helping address NASA's mission, which includes, for example, Earth Sciences and Science Education) and be a citizen of the United States.
+A candidate must be a graduate student at The University of Arizona pursuing a STEM degree and be a citizen of the United States.
 In addition, applicants must meet UA Graduate College fellowship eligibility requirements to be considered for an award.

 Application and Selection Process

-To apply, complete and return Application Form and Questionnaire, two letters of recommendation, transcripts, and any letters of support from outreach partners to the Space Grant Program Office (Room 349 of the Kuiper Space Sciences Building), by the announced due date.
-Applications must be signed by your Department Head to verify acceptance of the terms of the required cost share.
-The University of Arizona/NASA Space Grant Steering Committee will select Graduate Fellows based on academic qualifications and strength of the candidate's statement of interest in promoting public awareness, education in and appreciation for space sciences and technology and support of NASA's mission.
+To apply, complete and return your Application, two letters of recommendation, transcripts (unofficial or official), and any letters of support from outreach partners to the Space Grant Program Office (Room 349 of the Kuiper Space Sciences Building), by the announced due date.
+Applications must be signed by your Department Head to verify acceptance of the terms of the required cost-share.
+The University of Arizona/NASA Space Grant Steering Committee will select Graduate Fellows based on academic qualifications and strength of the candidate's statement of interest in promoting public awareness, education in and appreciation for space sciences and technology, and support of NASA's mission.